tillrobin/iMGMC/tutorials/map-to-MAGs-HeatmapR.md

 # Description

-In this tutorial we will map a metagenomic libraries to the iMGMC mouse MAG collection to get species abundances and visualize the results with a heatmap with R. We use the metagenomic paper from [Rosshart, 2017](https://doi.org/10.1016/j.cell.2017.09.016) and generate a heatmap like in [Figure 4](https://www.cell.com/fulltext/S0092-8674(17)31065-6#figures)
+In this tutorial, we will map a metagenomic libraries to the iMGMC mouse MAG collection to get species abundances and visualize the results with a heatmap with R. We use the metagenomic data from [Rosshart, 2017](https://doi.org/10.1016/j.cell.2017.09.016) and generate a heatmap like in [Figure 4](https://www.cell.com/fulltext/S0092-8674(17)31065-6#figures)

 # Requirements
 * iMGMC data